Slope field

-Slope fields (also called direction fields) are a graphical representation of the solutions to a first-order differential equation of a scalar function.
+A slope field (also called a direction field) is a graphical representation of the solutions to a first-order differential equation of a scalar function.
 Solutions to a slope field are functions drawn as solid curves.
 A slope field shows the slope of a differential equation at certain vertical and horizontal intervals on the x-y plane, and can be used to determine the approximate tangent slope at a point on a curve, where the curve is some solution to the differential equation.